-Members of County Councils shall receive no compensation but may receive a per diem in an amount established by the board of county commissioners.
+Members of Juvenile Crime Prevention Councils shall receive no compensation but may receive a per diem in such an amount as may be established by the board of commissioners of the county.

-§ 143B-534.
+"§ 143B-534.
 Powers and duties.

-Each County Council shall review annually the needs of juveniles in the (a) county who are at risk of delinquency or who have been adjudicated undisciplined or delinquent and the resources available to address those needs.
-The Council shall develop and advertise a request for proposal process and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the board of county commissioners for its approval.
-Upon the county's authorization, the plan shall be submitted to the Department for final approval and subsequent implementation.

-Each County Council shall ensure that appropriate intermediate dispositional options are available and shall prioritize funding for dispositions of intermediate and community-level sanctions for court-adjudicated juveniles under minimum standards adopted by the Department.

-On an ongoing basis, each County Council shall:

-Assess the needs of juveniles in the community, evaluate the adequacy (1) of resources available to meet those needs, and develop or propose ways to address unmet needs.

-Evaluate the performance of juvenile services and programs in the (2) community.
-The Council shall evaluate each funded program as a condition of continued funding.
+- (a) The Councils shall annually review the needs of juveniles in the county who are at risk of delinquency or who have been adjudicated undisciplined or delinquent and the resources available to address those needs.
+The Council shall develop and advertise a request for proposal process and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the board of commissioners of the county for its approval.
+Upon the county's authorization, the plan shall be submitted to the Department for final approval and subsequent implementation. - (b) The Councils shall ensure that appropriate intermediate dispositional options are available and shall prioritize funding for dispositions of intermediate and community level sanctions for court-adjudicated juveniles pursuant to minimum standards adopted by the Department. - (c) The Councils shall perform the following functions on an ongoing basis: - (1) Assess the needs of juveniles in the community, evaluate the adequacy of resources available to meet those needs, and develop or propose ways to address unmet needs; - (2) Evaluate the performance of juvenile services and programs in the community.
+The Council shall evaluate each funded program as a condition of continued funding;

-Increase public awareness of the causes of delinquency and of (3)

-strategies to reduce the problem.

-(4) Develop strategies to intervene and appropriately respond to and treat the needs of juveniles at risk of delinquency through appropriate risk assessment instruments.

-Provide funds for services for treatment, counseling, or rehabilitation (5) for juveniles and their families.
-These services may include courtordered parenting responsibility classes.

-Plan for the establishment of a permanent funding stream for (6)

-delinquency prevention services.

-The Councils may examine the benefits of joint program development (d) between counties within the same judicial district.
+- Increase public awareness of the causes of delinquency and of strategies 1 (3) 2 to reduce the problem: 3 (4) Develop strategies to intervene and appropriately respond to and treat 4 the needs of juveniles at risk of delinquency through appropriate risk 5 assessment instruments: 6 (5) Provide funds for services for treatment, counseling, or rehabilitation for juveniles and their families, including court-ordered parenting 7 8 responsibility classes; and 9 (6) Plan for the establishment of a permanent funding stream for 10 delinquency prevention services.
+The Councils may examine the benefits of joint program development between 11 12 counties within the same judicial district. "§ 143B-535.

-§ 143B-535.
 Funding for programs.

-Annually, the Department shall develop and implement a funding mechanism for programs that meet the standards developed under this Part.
-The Department shall ensure that the guidelines for the State and local partnership's funding process include the following requirements:

-Fund effective programs. - The Department shall fund programs that it determines to be effective in preventing delinquency and recidivism.
-Programs that have proven to be ineffective shall not be funded.

-Use a formula for the distribution of funds. - A funding formula shall (2) be developed that ensures that even the smallest counties will be able to provide the basic prevention and alternative services to juveniles in their communities.

-- Allow and encourage local flexibility.
-A vital component of the State (3) and local partnership established by this section is local flexibility to determine how best to allocate prevention and alternative funds. - Combine resources.
-Counties shall be allowed and encouraged to (4) combine resources and services. - The Department shall adopt rules to implement this section.
-The Department (b) shall provide technical assistance to County Councils and shall require them to evaluate all State-funded programs and services on an ongoing and regular basis.
+13 14 Annually, the Department shall develop and implement a funding mechanism 15 for programs that meet the standards as developed under the provisions of this Part.
+The Department shall ensure that the guidelines for the State and local partnership's funding 16 17 process include the following requirements: Fund effective programs. - The Department shall fund programs that it 18 (1) 19 determines to be effective in preventing delinquency and recidivism.
+20 Programs that have proven to be ineffective shall not be funded: Use a formula for the distribution of funds. - A funding formula shall be 21 (2) developed that ensures that even the smallest counties will be able to 22 23 provide the basic prevention and alternatives services to juveniles in 24 their communities; Allow and encourage local flexibility. - A vital component of the State 25 (3) - and local partnership established by this section is local flexibility to determine how best to allocate prevention and alternatives funds; and - Combine resources.
+Counties shall be allowed and encouraged to (4) combine resources and services. - The Department shall adopt rules to implement this section, and the (b) Department shall provide technical assistance to Juvenile Crime Prevention Councils and shall ensure that the Juvenile Crime Prevention Councils evaluate all State-funded programs and services on an ongoing and regular basis.